junxit/us-congress-bills-113/metadata.md

 - 2014-05-01 — The resolution provides for 1 hour of general debate for both bills.
 For H.R.
 4486, the resolution provides that the bill shall be considered for amendment under the five-minute rule.
 For H.R.
 4487, the resolution makes in order only those specified amendments printed in the report.
 The resolution provides one motion to recommit with or without instructions during consideration of each bill.
 - 2014-05-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2014-05-05 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2014-06-10 — Committee on Appropriations Subcommittee on Legislative Branch.
+Approved for full committee consideration with an amendment favorably.
+- 2014-06-19 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-06-19 — Committee on Appropriations.
+Reported by Senator Shaheen with an amendment in the nature of a substitute.
+With written report No. 113-196.
+- 2014-06-19 — Committee on Appropriations.
+Reported by Senator Shaheen with an amendment in the nature of a substitute.
+With written report No. 113-196.
+- 2014-06-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 436.